-ANTH 237 Indians of North America 3 cr.
+ANTH 237 Indians of North America

+North America 3 cr.
 This course demonstrates the continuum of indigenous cultures in North America from Pre-Columbian times to the present using anthropological, arthaeological, historical, and ecological data to study cultural processes and changes and the ways they affect interethnic and interracial interaction in the United States.
 The emphasis is on the cultures, adaptations, and problems faced by various North American Indian groups, both pre-contact and today.

 ANTH 238 Native American Travel Seminar 3 cr.
+(2+2)

 This course centers on the Native American nations and cultures of the U.S. and Canada, combines traditional classroom lecture and research paper writing with on-site visits to prehistoric archaeological sites and living American Indian cultures.
-This course is repeatable for credit if the seminar location has changed.

-ANTH 239 Study Abroad Seminar - World of the Maya: Anthropology, Archaeology & Ecology 3 cr
+ANTH 239 Study Abroad Seminar - World of the Maya: Anthropology, Archaeology & Ecology 3 cr.